KMochama/HR-Analytics-Report---Excel/README.md

-##Introduction
+##Introduction##
 This report explores human resources (HR) analytics data, extracted from an HR database, to derive insights for improving decision-making and organizational efficiency.
-The data in question covers employee-related attributes such as performance reviews, promotions, salaries, and department affiliations.
-This analysis aims to evaluate employee trends, identify patterns, and propose data-driven recommendations to enhance employee satisfaction, performance, and retention.
+The data covers employee-related attributes such as performance reviews, promotions, salaries, and department affiliations.
+This analysis evaluates employee trends, identifies patterns, and proposes data-driven recommendations to enhance employee satisfaction, performance, and retention.

 The analysis includes a set of sheets with different perspectives on the HR data: